 Damages may include medical expenses, lost income, pain and suffering, diminished quality of life, and loss of companionship and consortium.
 In cases of egregious negligence, punitive damages may also be possible.

-Call our office or connect online to speak with a sexual assault lawyer or schedule a free case review with Crowe Arnold & Majors today.
+Call our office or connect online to speak with a lawyer for sexual assault victims or schedule a free case review with Crowe Arnold & Majors today.
 We believe you – and we’re ready to help.
 Based in Dallas, we represent clients across the state of Texas.